Film Review: Kingsman - The Golden Circle

 Starring Taron Egerton, Colin Firth, Halle Berry, Channing Tatum

-Kingsman: The Golden Circle (2017) is the sequel to the Kingsman: The Secret Service (2010).
-The sequel starts with the headquarters of Kingsman destroyed.
-Not only that but the world also faces a new threat with a new toxin laced on all recreational drugs.
-In the meantime, the members of Kingsman find out an old cousin ally in Kentucky: Statesman.
-With a new malicious enemy, both the two join forces.
+Matthew Vaughn’s Kingsman is back in theatres this week with even wittier and more compelling characters.
+The sequel to 2010's Kingsman: The Secret Service starts with the headquarters of Kingsman destroyed, a new threat to humanity in the form of a toxin laced on all recreational drugs.
+In the meantime, the members of Kingsman discover that they have a sister agency in Kentucky: Statesman.
+With a new malicious enemy, the two join forces.

 Mocking the classic spy movies is one of the anticipated characteristics of this sequel, but the new Kingsman is a lot more merciless than before.
 Being the aberration of classic spy movies, are we even surprised to see Harry back?
 Losing his memory and one eye, he is a little bit out of shape, but he gets on his feet once again.
 It would be extraordinary to not see Harry after the huge success the character had.
 Harry is not the only character we are thrilled to see: Pedro Pascal plays the role of Whisky.
 It’s impossible to miss the Game of Thrones and Narcos actor on the posters.